Department of Medicinal Chemistry and Molecular Pharmacology Personnel - Richard F. Borch

-Richard F. Borch, Ph.D., M.D.
+Richard F. Borch

-Professor of Medicinal Chemistry and Molecular Pharmacology
+Distinguished Professor Emeritus of Medicinal Chemistry and Molecular Pharmacology

 E-mail: borch@purdue.edu